Brief History Of My Military Service

 Trees were made into flag poles to fly the Vietnamese and Korean flags only,

-no American Flag ever flew over Camp Thunderbolt while I lived in it.
+no American Flag ever flew over Camp Thunderbolt while I was assigned there.

 One of my Korean Buddies took this photo of me in front of